 Body Fat Percentage

-Your body fat percentage tells you the proportion of your body weight that is made up of fat.
+Your body fat percentage estimates the proportion of your body weight that is made up of fat.
 Generally, a healthy range for men is 10-20%, while for women it’s 18-28%.
 A lower body fat percentage can reduce the risk of many health issues and improve athletic performance, but it’s essential to maintain a balance that supports overall health.

 Skeletal Muscle Mass